 WP2 (State-of-the-art): Two separate questionnaires will be written: one for DPAs and the other (rather survey than questionnaire) for SMEs.
 TRI IE suggested that during Task T2.2 (SME’s experience with GDPR) representatives of SME associations and not individual SMEs should be interviewed, so better and far-reaching conclusions can be drawn.

 Radio campaign: First it has to be decided what we want to draw attention to.
-The message should in any case be positive, and the text itself should be adjusted to the length of the spot, bearing in mind that at the end it should be mentioned that the spot was made under an EU-co-founded project.
-The three basic elements of the message are: 1) GDPR; 2) duties and obligations of SMEs related to the GDPR; 3) where to turn for help.
+The message should in any case be positive, and the text itself should be adjusted to the length of the spot, bearing in mind that at the end it should be mentioned that this initiative is an EU-co-funded project.
+The three basic elements of the message are: 1) new rules for processing of personal data; 2) duties and obligations of SMEs related to the GDPR; 3) where to turn for help.

-E-mail hotline: The primary languages would be English and Hungarian, secondary languages can be all the languages the Partners cover.
+E-mail hotline: The primary languages would be English and Hungarian, secondary languages can include languages spoken by the Partners.
 If the Partners are unable to answer the question in the language in which it was written, an answer will be given in English.
 Questions which could not be clarified yet (e.g. disclaimer on liability at the end of the answers, follow up on the quality of the answer) will be discussed later via e-mail.

 Guidance and handbook: STAR II will result in a concrete, ready-made, fully-customizable, white-label and freely available and reusable handbook on EU data protection law to be provided to SMEs, based on the most frequently asked questions by SMEs from the hotline and the responses to those questions.
 Furthermore, it will result in a guidance for DPAs on good practices in raising the awareness of SMEs about the GDPR.
 Although the (e-mail) hotline and the awareness-raising radio campaign will constitute the basis for the guidance and the handbook, Júlia noted that it would be essential to have some kind of guide containing the most relevant information and knowledge already available before setting up the hotline, so that the colleagues who actually would deal with the incoming e-mails can successfully prepare themselves.
 For the time being, the Partners have not agreed on which Partner and until when this guide should be prepared; there will be further discussions in this regard.